iterative/dvc.org/static/docs/user-guide/external-dependencies.md

 that you would like to avoid moving data out of the remote storage.
-For example, you are processing data on HDFS, run Dask via SSH, or have a script that streams data from S3 to process it, etc. A mechanism of external dependencies and [External Outputs](/doc/user-guide/external-outputs) provide a way to for DVC to control data externally.
+For example, you are processing data on HDFS, run Dask via SSH, or have a script that streams data from S3 to process it, etc. A mechanism of external dependencies and [External Outputs](/doc/user-guide/external-outputs) provides a way to for DVC to control data externally.

 ## Description